EV Company News For The Month Of March 2020

 BYD Co.
 (OTCPK:BYDDY) (OTCPK:OTCPK:BYDDF) HK:1211

-BYD is currently ranked the number 12 globally with 4% global market share, and is ranked number 1 in China with 15% market share.
+BYD is currently ranked the number 12 globally with a 4% global market share, and is ranked number 1 in China with a 15% market share.

 On March 6, Inside EVs reported: "BYD celebrates production of 100,000th Yuan BEV."